Islamkot Tehsil: Flora and Fauna

 Its vegetation is typical of the Thar Desert, dominated by xerophytic plants adapted to arid conditions.
 Common species include shrubs such as Prosopis cineraria (locally known as khejri), Capparis decidua (karir), and Salvadora oleoides (jal).
 Grasses like Cenchrus biflorus and Lasiurus scindicus dominate the sandy areas and provide seasonal fodder for livestock.
 Neem trees (Azadirachta indica) are also widely planted to provide shade and greenery in the desert landscape.
 Vegetation cover increases during the monsoon season, when rainfall supports temporary cultivation and the growth of wild grasses and herbs across the sand dunes and plains.

-Fauna

 A 2015 survey of the Thar Desert recorded 35 species of mammals in the talukas of Tharparkar District.
 Rodents were the most common, followed by Carnivora, along with insectivores, bats, lagomorph, and several hoofed animals.

-Population
+Demographics

 The 2023 census recorded 265,643 inhabitants living in 52,507 households.
 The population density is about 75.5 persons per square kilometre.
 The literacy rate is 36.01%, with significant gender disparities: 48.29% for males and just 22.97% for females, reflecting limited educational access, particularly for women and girls.